bradleyboehmke/bradleyboehmke/tutorials/descriptives_categorical.md

 <img src="/public/images/analytics/descriptives/unnamed-chunk-21-2.png" style="display: block; margin: auto;" />

+To make the bar chart easier to digest we can reorder the bars in descending order.
+Note that there are multiple ways to reorder bar charts, just search "Order Bars in ggplot2 bar graph" in [Stackoverflow](http://stackoverflow.com/).
+Here I create a function that sorts the underlying factors and then apply that function in `ggplot`.

 {% highlight r %}

-# reorder bar chart in descending order - note that there are multiple ways
-# to reorder bar charts - just search "Order Bars in ggplot2 bar graph" in
-# Stackoverflow.
-Here I create a function that sorts the underlying factors
-# and then apply that function in ggplot
+# re-order levels
 reorder_size <- function(x) {
         factor(x, levels = names(sort(table(x), decreasing = TRUE)))
 }

 ggplot(supermarket, aes(x = reorder_size(`State or Province`))) +
         geom_bar() +
         xlab("State or Province") +